-- Develop a data collection plan. - Troubleshoot any issues identified. - Collect at least six months of data, including: - Throughput, usage, and operations data - Normal operating hours, up time, down time, and explanations of variations - Feedstock supply summary - Maximum capacity of the new fuel production system in diesel gallon equivalents (DGE) and ordinary units - Gallons of gasoline and/or diesel fuel displaced (with associated mileage information), along with value converted into DGE - Record of wastes from production processes (waste water, solid waste, criteria emissions, etc.)
+- Develop a data collection plan. - Troubleshoot any issues identified. - Collect at least six months of data, including: - Throughput, usage, and operations data - Normal operating hours, up time, down time, and explanations of variations - Feedstock supply summary - Maximum capacity of the new fuel production system in diesel gallon equivalents (DGE) and ordinary units - Tons of Class A soil amendment produced - MWe of bioenergy and MWhth of waste heat captured on site and used on site to support facility operations - Record of wastes from production processes (wastewater, criteria emissions, etc.) - Gallons of gasoline and/or diesel fuel displaced along with value converted into DGE - Specific jobs and economic development resulting from this project - Finished fuel price - Analysis of air pollution reduction due to transition from conventional to renewable biofuels - Analysis of total facility costs, operation and maintenance costs, marginal abatement costs - Provide a written record of registering with the Low Carbon Fuel Standard and Renewable Fuel Standard programs.

-- Expected air emissions reduction, for example: - Non-methane hydrocarbons - Oxides of nitrogen - Non-methane hydrocarbons plus oxides of nitrogen - Particulate Matter - Formaldehyde - Duty cycle of the current fleet and the expected duty cycle of future vehicle acquisitions - Specific jobs and economic development resulting from this project - Levelized Cost of Fuel and Finished fuel price - Analysis of total facility costs, operation and maintenance costs, marginal abatement costs - Comply with the Petroleum Industry Information Reporting Act (PIIRA) and complete CEC Form M810E and CEC Form M13 on a monthly basis for submission to the California Energy Commission's PIIRA Data Collection Unit. - Provide a written record of registering with the Low Carbon Fuel Standard and Renewable Fuel Standard programs. - Identify any current and planned use of renewable energy at the facility. - Describe any energy efficiency measures used in the facility that may exceed Title 24 standards in Part 6 of the California Code Regulations. - Provide data on potential job creation, economic development, and increased state revenue as a result of expected future expansion. - Provide a quantified estimate of the project's carbon intensity values or provide an Air Resources Board approved pathway carbon intensity. - Estimate annual life-cycle greenhouse gas emission reduction. - Compare any project performance and expectations provided in the proposal to Energy Commission with actual project performance and accomplishments. - Collect data, information, and analysis described above and include in the Final Report.
+- Identify any current and planned use of renewable energy at the facility. - Describe any energy efficiency measures used in the facility that may exceed Title 24 standards in Part 6 of the California Code Regulations. - Provide data on potential job creation, economic development, and increased state revenue as a result of expected future expansion. - Provide a quantified estimate of the project's carbon intensity values or provide an Air Resources Board approved pathway carbon intensity. - Estimate annual life-cycle greenhouse gas emission reduction. - Compare any project performance and expectations provided in the proposal to Energy Commission with actual project performance and accomplishments. - Collect data, information, and analysis described above and include in the Final Report.

-Data collection information and analysis will be included in the Final Report
+• Data collection information and analysis will be included in the Final Report